The best way to ensure progress in the iron game is to set personal goals that you want to achieve.

-When the goal you set is specific it gives your end goals a frame of reference.
+When the goal you set is specific it gives your end goal a clear frame of reference.
 This is how you set goals and actually achieve them.

-Setting specific goals also gives the process legs and it forces you to be accountable if you are unable to reach them.
+Setting specific goals also gives the process legs.
+When personal goals are specific, it forces you to be accountable if you are unable to reach them.

 If you fail to reach a goal, it should also inspire you to work harder in order to reach it.

 If you are a skinny scarecrow, as I once was, don’t settle for the fake hustle “I want to get bigger” goal.